aau-claaudia/hpc/docs/ucloud/sdu-datacenter-migration.md

 | **May 4, 2026** | The new datacenter is up and running.
 UCloud is back online with your migrated data. |

 !!! warning "Important deadline"
-    If you use AAU/K8s or AAU/VM, **April 27, 2026** is the last day to transfer your data.
+    If you use AAU/K8s or AAU/VM, then you need to transfere your data out **before April 27, 2026**.
 After that, it cannot be recovered.
 Transferring large amounts of data can take time—start early to avoid problems.

 ## Do I need to do anything?